-The objective of the Bachelor of Science in Psychology Program at Carlos Albizu University (CAU), Miami Campus, is to provide you with a foundation in the various mental health fields and with the necessary skills for your entry into various graduate degree programs.
+The objective of the Bachelor of Science in Psychology Program at the Albizu University, Miami Campus, is to provide you with a foundation in the various mental health fields and with the necessary skills for your entry into various graduate degree programs.
 Our program integrates social, emotional, and behavioral theories with current trends in psychology and mental health.
 This will allow you to develop an appreciation for the worth and dignity of all people regardless of their background, origin, and life circumstances.

-An essential feature of CAU’s Bachelor of Science in Psychology Minor in Health Psychology is to expose you to a variety of multicultural topics which will enhance your knowledge and skills in working with diverse populations.
+An essential feature of the Albizu University’s Bachelor of Science in Psychology Minor in Health Psychology is to expose you to a variety of multicultural topics which will enhance your knowledge and skills in working with diverse populations.

 In our Bachelor of Science in Psychology Program, you will be taught by an expert group of faculty with real life practical experience in the field of psychology.